dotzenith/tok/README.md

 tasks.
 Once to fetch all the projects, with one request **each** for every project.
 This also means you might get limited unless the `--project` flag is passed in, which naturally only has to fetch one project's data.

 Enough complaining.
-This was built for my personal usage and I will still with it until my subscription expires.
+This was built for my personal usage and I will stick with it until my subscription expires.
 Will look for a different To-Do app after that.

 I hope the irony of struggling to find a developer focused To-Do app when every developer builds a To-Do app as a first